Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Nofl couldn’t have looked more pleased.
 “Ex-*act*\-ly.”

 He pranced up the steps to the big holo-emitter in the middle of the lab and waved his hands through its control interface.
 Three human portraits, all of fairly elderly individuals, shimmered into live.
 Daar recognized Dog Wagner and Preed Chadesekan instantly.
-The third took a second to click---Adele Park.
+The third took a second to click - Adele Park.
 He’d never met her, but he knew of her.

 “These three all have had *confirmed* contact with Arutech, but rather than taking their systems over as happened to other humans like Sam Jordan and, I now believe, Zane Reid… *these* three successfully fought it off.
 Why?
 Because all three are suffering from an autoimmune disorder called rheumatoid arthritis!”